CloudWithChris/cloudwithchris.com/content/blog/pipelines-as-code.md

 There are a few key points to call out here:

-* We use the ``stages`` property, with multiple ``- stage: "value"`` indexes to define each stage of our multi-stage pipeline.
+* We use the ``stages`` property, with multiple ``- stage: "value"`` elements to define each stage of our multi-stage pipeline.
 * A stage can have **variables** associated with it, if we want to have per stage (or environment) configurations set.
 * We use the ``dependsOn`` property to define the ordering of the stages. ``dependsOn: []`` is a way of explicitly saying there are no dependencies.
 You can also use the ``[]`` syntax to depend on multiple environments, e.g. ``dependsOn: [stage1, stage2, stage3]``.
 * We can define multiple jobs within a stage.
 Jobs are the 'building block' for an Azure DevOps agent.
 Each job will be assigned to a new Azure DevOps agent.
 This is particularly worth noting if you're using the Hosted Azure DevOps agents, as this will mean you get a fresh agent for each job.
   * Jobs can be used in some interesting scenarios.
 You can define multiple jobs manually if needed, and either run these in parallel or one after another.
-  * A particularly interesting usecase for jobs is by using a matrix.
+  * A particularly interesting use case for jobs is by using a matrix.
 By defining a job once and using a matrix, you can ensure the same job is executed with multiple configuration options.
 Consider the scenario where you need to test a build across multiple operating systems (Linux, MacOS and Windows), and multiple versions of a dependency (e.g. NodeJS).
 * Notice that the dev stage has a different job type underneath the jobs property, called deployment.
-  * The deployment type allows a subproperty of ``environment`` to be defined.
+  * The deployment type allows a sub-property of ``environment`` to be defined.
 The environment is a logical mapping to an environment configured in Azure DevOps (more on that later!)
   * We define a ``strategy``.
 This exposes a number of 'lifecycle hooks' that may execute a different set of steps, depending upon the point in the lifecycle.
 There are a few different types of strategy that we can use.
-    * **[runOnce](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops#runonce-deployment-strategy)** - This is the simpliest deployment strategy, and will execute the steps once.
+    * **[runOnce](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops#runonce-deployment-strategy)** - This is the simplest deployment strategy, and will execute the steps once.
     * **[rolling](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops#rolling-deployment-strategy)** - This strategy is only supported to Virtual Machine resources.
 This gradually replaces instances with a previous version of the application with the newer version.
     * **[canary](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops#canary-deployment-strategy)** - Roll out changes to a small set of servers, specifying an incremental approach to route traffic to the estate.
   * Below the strategy property, we can once again define the steps for that particular job.
 Notice that this time, we're not defining a series of tasks?
 Instead, we're using a ``template``.
 A [template](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) allows us to define a reusable set of steps and logic.
 Imagine a scenario where we're deploying across multiple Azure regions or multiple environments, and it requires the same tasks to be used consistently.
-This would ve the perfect opportunity to use a template, especially as we can define parameters in the template to ensure reusability with a different configuration per environment.
+This would be the perfect opportunity to use a template, especially as we can define parameters in the template to ensure reusability with a different configuration per environment.

 So with that, let's look into the template file -